van conversion mistakes - IMG 7520

 The Mistake: Inappropriate Material Choices

-Real Example: A DIY builder used particle board for van cabinetry to save money.
-Within six months, humidity and vibration caused the cabinets to fall apart, requiring complete replacement with proper materials.
+Real Case: A DIY builder used particle board for van cabinets to save money.
+Within six months, moisture and shaking caused the cabinets to fall apart, needing complete replacement with proper materials.

 Why It Happens: